Freedom of religion in Iran: Status of religious freedom

 Unlike the Baháʼí Faith, Judaism is a recognized religion in Iran.
 Despite Iran's official distrust of the country of Israel, the government does not directly attack Judaism itself.

 The central feature of the country's Islamic republican system is rule by a "religious jurisconsult."
 The Supreme Leader of Islamic Republic controls the most important levers of power; he is chosen by a group of 86 religious scholars.
 All acts of the Majles (legislative body) must be reviewed for conformity with Islamic law and principles by the Council of Guardians, which is composed of six clerics appointed by the Supreme Leader and six Muslim jurists (legal scholars) nominated by the Head of the Judiciary and elected by parliament.

 Religious activity is monitored closely by the Ministry of Islamic Culture and Guidance and by the Ministry of Intelligence and Security (MOIS).
 Adherents of recognized religious minorities are not required to register individually with the Government; however, their community, religious, and cultural events and organizations, including schools, are monitored closely.
 Registration of Baháʼís is a police function.
 Evangelical Christian groups have been pressured by government authorities to compile and submit membership lists for their congregations, but evangelicals have resisted this demand.
-Non-Muslim owners of grocery shops are required to indicate their religious affiliation on the fronts of their shops.
+In the early 2000s, non-Muslim owners of grocery shops were required to indicate their religious affiliation on the fronts of their shops.

 Restrictions on religious freedom

+Politics

 By law and practice, religious minorities can be elected to a representative body or to hold senior government or military positions, and have 5 of a total 270 seats in the majlis reserved for religious minorities.
 Three of these seats are reserved for members of the Christian faith, including two seats for the country's Armenian Christians, and one for Assyrians.
 There is also one seat for a member of the Jewish faith, and one for a member of the Zoroastrian faith.
 While members of the Sunni Muslim minority do not have reserved seats in the majlis, they are allowed to serve in the body.
 Sunni members tend to come from the larger Sunni communities.
 Members of religious minorities are allowed to vote.
 All of the minority religious groups, including Sunni, are barred from being elected president.

+Employment

 Members of religious minorities, are supported in their pursuit of serving in the judiciary and security services.
 All applicants for public sector employment are screened, irrespective of their faith, for their adherence to and knowledge of Islam, and members of religious minorities can serve in lower ranks of government employment.
 The constitution states that the country's army must be administered by individuals who are committed to the objectives of the Iranian constitution, regardless of faith.
 No religious minorities are exempt from military service.
 Members of religious minorities with a college education could serve as an officer during their mandatory military service but could not be a career military officer.